-The Company may use derivatives from time to time in keeping with the investment objective of Baillie Gifford Diversified Growth Fund, Baillie Gifford Multi Asset Growth Fund and Baillie Gifford Sustainable Multi Asset Fund with the intention of either hedging (which includes efficient portfolio management) and for the purposes of meeting the Sub-fund's investment objectives.
-The ACD does not anticipate such use of derivatives having any adverse effect on the overall risk profile of Baillie Gifford Diversified Growth Fund, Baillie Gifford Multi Asset Growth Fund and Baillie Gifford Sustainable Multi Asset Fund.
+The Company may use derivatives from time to time in keeping with the investment objective of Baillie Gifford Sterling Aggregate Bond Fund and Baillie Gifford Sustainable Income Fund with the intention of meeting the relevant Sub-fund's investment objectives.
+The ACD does not anticipate such use of derivatives having any adverse effect on the overall risk profile of any Sub-fund.
 The strategies which may be used include active currency management, bond curve strategies, interest rate strategies, asset allocation and market spread strategies.

-In addition, derivatives and forwards may be used for the purposes of efficient portfolio management, which is explained further in Section 3.3 below, for any Sub-fund.
-The ACD does not anticipate such use of derivatives having any adverse effect on the overall risk profile of any Sub-fund.
+In addition, derivatives and forwards may be used for the purposes of efficient portfolio management, which is explained further in Section 3.3 below, for any Sub-fund and again the ACD does not anticipate such use of derivatives having any adverse effect on the overall risk profile of any Sub-fund.
 The ACD intends to make use of these strategies as and when it considers it appropriate to do so.
-Any such derivative investments (which may be exchange-traded and/or off-exchange) will be undertaken on a covered basis and the types of asset which will underlie the derivative contract will be appropriate in relation to the relevant Sub-fund.
+Any such derivative investments (which may be exchange-traded and/or off-exchange) will be undertaken on a covered basis and the types of asset which will underlie the derivative contract will be appropriate for the context of the relevant Sub-fund.
 Additional strategies may be adopted in the future, subject to the risk management process being reviewed and amended as necessary to allow the ACD to monitor and control risk.